jlittle22/learn-programming/intro.md

 These are called "TODO" comments and, in industry source code, they document something that needs to be changed in the code.
 In my guides, they represent something I want the reader to do.

-Alternatively, you may seem comments that look like this:
+Alternatively, you may see comments that look like this:

 ```javascript
 // TODO(jsnl): <An instruction to do something.>